By Marie Willsey

 A NEW PRECEDENT FOR STUDENT JOURNALISTS?

 Good news for high school journalists came in 2004’s Dean v.
 Utica, a case that helped to mitigate some of the controversial aspects of the Kuhlmeier decision.
 An article written for Utica High School’s student newspaper about the harmful effects of bus diesel fumes was barred from publication.
 A student journalist pursued the issue legally, and the Michigan district court called the censorship incomprehensible: “[I]f the role of the press in a democratic society is to have any value, all journalists — including student journalists — must be allowed to publish viewpoints contrary to those of state authorities without intervention or censorship by the authorities themselves.”
-Although a lower court made the ruling, this case sets a promising precedent for applying First Amendment protections to high school journalists.
+Although a lower court ruling, this case sets a promising precedent for applying First Amendment protections to high school journalists.

-In a 5-3 decision, the Court held that schools must be able to set high standards for speech disseminated under their supervision, and that schools had the right to refuse to support speech that was “inconsistent with the shared valued of civilized social order.”
+In a 5-3 decision, the Court held that schools must be able to set high standards for speech disseminated under their supervision and that schools had the right to refuse to support speech that was “inconsistent with the shared valued of civilized social order.”
 The Court said the educators didn’t offend the students’ First Amendment rights, as long as their actions were “reasonably related to legitimate pedagogical concerns.”

 Branzburg v.
 Hayes (1971)